javaf/extra-event/README.md

 # java-event-emitter

+What is `java-event-emitter` you ask?
+Wait, lets first read a short story.

 > Imagine that you are in the middle chemistry class, jotting down notes on **Radicals** from the
 > blackboard.
 The master is endlessly scribbling symbols of elements, of various valencies, with
 > an indicated charge quantity on top. **Harish**, your benchmate is yet to enter the class!